fejlek/Nine-Circles-Statistics/9 Ninth Circle - LASSO/Ninth_circle_lasso_1.md

-Similarly to the generalized additive models explored in the Eighth Circle, LASSO provides additional flexibility to the traditional framework of generalized linear models making these standard models much more applicable in practice.
+Similarly to the generalized additive models explored in the Eighth Circle, LASSO provides additional flexibility to the traditional framework of generalized linear models, making these standard models much more applicable in practice.
 We illustrated that the selection via LASSO is not just a tool for making better predictions, but it can also be used for statistical inference via post-selection inference methods.